-Sri Aurobindo, as an ecospiritualist, gives his final message cryptically that everything is possible if we know how to love as it is a constructive force.
+Sri Aurobindo, as an ecospiritualist, gives his final message in a cryptic manner that everything is possible if we know how to love as it is a constructive force.
 We love ourselves, not Nature.
-We can avoid sickness and disease if we embrace a simple and humble life near Nature.
+We can avoid sickness and diseases, if we embrace a simple and humble life in proximity to Nature.